Promotic

 - Change Baud rate:

-Using this message won't be probably needed in most cases because the rate can be set directly in the meter and it is not advisable to change it during run of the application.
+(message type SND_UD).
+Using this message will not be probably needed usually because the rate can be set directly in the meter and it is not advisable to change it during run of the application.
 Many meters can also adjust themselves to more baude rates, even if they were set to another rate.

 - Reading of generally configurated data:

 Except the standard data the meter can send the specific data that don't have the flag about the meaning and the unit any more.
 These data are always located after the standard data.
-If you know the meaning of these data (e.g. from the documentation of the meter), then even these data can be received in the message.
-It is sufficient to define next variables of corresponding types (Byte, Integer, Long) after already created variables on the Data-received page and then the value from the received message is stored in the corresponding variable without any conversion.
-To be more specific, it is possible to define if the specific data are stored in the message in binary form (no conversion is needed) or in BCD code.
-If the specific data are in BCD code, then you can already mentioned variable "DataAttr" set to 1, and the driver converts the value into the binary form (it would be also possible not to convert it and to use the Pm.TransformValue method but it would be much more complicated).
+If you know the meaning of these data (e.g. from the meter documentation), then even these data can be received in this message.
+It is sufficient to define next variables of corresponding types (Byte, Integer, Long) after already created variables on the "Data-received" tab and then the value in the received message is stored in the corresponding variable without any conversion.
+To be more specific, it is possible to define if the specific data are stored in the message in binary form (i.e. no conversion is needed) or in BCD code.
+If the specific data are in BCD code, then you can already mentioned variable "DataAttr" set to 1 - in this case the driver converts the value into the binary form (it would be also possible not to convert it and to use the Pm.TransformValue method but it would be much more complicated).

 Some meters send data in more messages in the exact sequence.
 Even receiving the data can be done by this type of the message.
-You must configure more PmCommMsg objects to individual messages, fill it the data respectively and then send the messages one after the other (by the PmCommMsg.Run method).
-For these types of transfers the meter uses FCB flags (see FCB flag handling) and that's why the "FcbAttr" variable has to be set to 1.
+You must configure more PmaCommMsg objects to individual messages, fill it the data respectively and then send the messages one after the other (by the PmaCommMsg.Run method).
+For these types of transfers the meter uses FCB flags (see FCB flag handling) and therefore the "FcbAttr" variable has to be set to 1.
 By this way some meters solve first of all reading the history.
-If you didn't set "FcbAttr" to 1, you would have read only the 1st message (where there are current values only) all the time.
+If you didn't set "FcbAttr" to 1, then you would have read only the 1st message (where there are current values usually) all the time.
 If "FcbAttr" is set to 1, then the meter sends all messages it has - and sometimes it has really lots of them.
-For example the ABB SVM meter has stored historical data in 128 messages (fortunately of the same type, so that it is possible to read them by one object - see Example).
+For example the ABB SVM meter has stored historical data in 128 messages (fortunately of the same type, so that it is possible to read them by one object).

 - Byte configurated message of the send/receive type: